 Here are three practical steps:

 Spring and summer are credit-building months.
-Switching to a Solar Club high-export rate or a higher fixed plan during peak production increases the value of those credits.
-In winter, when solar production is lower and consumption is higher, switching to a lower rate plan helps keep costs steady.
+Switching to a retailer that offers a solar program with high-export rates or a higher fixed plan during peak production increases the value of those credits.
+In winter, when solar production is lower and consumption is higher, switching to a lower rate plan helps keep costs steady. - Revisit Regularly

 Because Alberta’s market changes quickly, revisit your plan at least once or twice a year, especially before the winter or summer seasons.